Custom & Template Blueprints in Kestra Enterprise – Private Templates

 You can think of Custom Blueprints as your team’s internal App Store, offering a wide range of integrations and validated workflow patterns tailored to your needs.

-How to create a new Custom Blueprint
+How to create a new custom blueprint

 From the left navigation menu, go to Blueprints.
 Then, select the Custom Blueprints tab.
 Click on Create.